All-in-All-Average/Travelnest-SpaceX-Exercise/TravelNest-Exercise/README.txt

 Readme
 First run "npm install" from TravelNest-Exercise to install dependencies.
-To start server, run "npm start" to , then http://localhost:3000 to view webapp Run "npm test" to run tests
+To start server, run "npm start" to , then http://localhost:3000 to view web-app Run "npm test" to run tests